npm/metavuln-calculator/README.md

 ## API

-### Class: Vuln
+### Class: Advisory

-The `Calculator.calculate` method returns a Promise that resolves to a `Vuln` object, filled in from the cache and updated if necessary with the available advisory data.
+The `Calculator.calculate` method returns a Promise that resolves to a `Advisory` object, filled in from the cache and updated if necessary with the available advisory data.

-Do not instantiate `Vuln` objects directly.
+Do not instantiate `Advisory` objects directly.
 Use the `calculate()` method to get one with appropriate data filled in.

-Do not mutate `Vuln` objects.
+Do not mutate `Advisory` objects.
 Use the supplied methods only.

 #### Fields